hackintoshrao/gleam-wiki/Data-Transfer-Format.md

 Unix Pipe has a powerful toolset.
 But usually they operate just on a line of text.
 How to pass multiple variables to the next operation?

-Gleam treat each line as one row of fields, and fields are separated by tab.
+The process in Pipe() should output a row of variables separated by tabs, and separate each line by "\n".